thebe14/owncloud-qnap/README.md

 to your service, before it issues a certificate.
-Multiple [validation methods](https://tools.ietf.org/html/rfc8555) are supported, the easiest is via an agent that puts a temporary file in a well-known path on your website that Let's Encrypt can fech and validate.
+Multiple [validation methods](https://tools.ietf.org/html/rfc8555) are supported, the easiest is via an agent that puts a temporary file in a well-known path on your website that Let's Encrypt can fetch and validate.
 Traefik supports this validation method.

-Traefik will be configured to to generate/renew certificates via TLS challenge, which means you do not have to open an HTTPS port for your ownCloud instance, and another HTTP port for the Let's Encrypt validation, instead both can happen via the same HTTPS port.
+Traefik will be configured to generate/renew certificates via TLS challenge, which means you do not have to open an HTTPS port for your ownCloud instance, and another HTTP port for the Let's Encrypt validation, instead both can happen via the same HTTPS port.

 >💡 If you experiment with this project and re-deploy ownCloud repeatedly,
 > make sure you keep the volume `traefik-certificates`, it contains the
-> certificate issued by Let's Encrypt.
+> certificates issued by Let's Encrypt.
 If you don't do this, you risk exceeding
 > the [rate limits](https://letsencrypt.org/docs/rate-limits/) of Let's Encrypt,
 > which is 5 certificates every 7 days, as of this commit.
 This means after you
 > request 5 certificates, you will have to either wait 7 days or change the